 Then you moved to London at quite a young age, I know quite a few people consider you a honorary Londoner…

 Yeah thanks man.
 I feel like I grew up as an artist in London.
 I became a man in this city.
-As I left Chicago as everything was getting shut down and considered New York but again DJ Pierre was like lets move to London man- shit is happening so I did and had a great ,great time.
+As I left Chicago as everything was getting shut down and considered New York but again DJ Pierre was like lets move to London man- shit is happening so I did and had a great, great time.
 You had the acid movement all over the UK, and the great musical history you guys have.
-I mean like Joy Division ,post punk and the new wave bands and all that cool stuff like Radiohead so then I really started taking my music real seriously.
+I mean like Joy Division, post punk and the new wave bands and all that cool stuff like Radiohead so then I really started taking my music real seriously.
 My wife is British too and I’m back living here so yeah this place is really special to me.

 You’re known as quite the showman.
 Have you always been naturally confident?

 I don’t really know about that because what people thought was confidence was probably that crazy truth juice Mezcal talking!
 Man, when I thought I was the mezcalteer you think you can do anything.
 I thought I could go do anything.
-These days I don’t touch that stuff and sure I get nervous before sets but not like scared like I really wanna do well man and for people to have a good time and get their funs worth.
-4 to the floor I just wanna destroy the dance floor- I get that do or die feeling every time I play.
+These days I don’t touch that stuff and sure I get nervous before sets but not like scared, like I really wanna do well man and for people to have a good time and get their funs worth.
+4 to the floor I just wanna destroy the dance floor – I get that do or die feeling every time I play.
 I wanna do my best for those good people to have a good time.

 You spoke about being the Mezcalteer and leaving all that behind.
 Was that the reason we didn’t hear a great deal from you in the last few years?

 Yeah def man.
 It got bad and I mean real bad.
 I was looking at myself in the mirror and not recognizing who I saw.
-People around me that I care about didn’t feel like they knew me man and I thought this has gotta change.
+People around me that I care about didn’t feel like they knew me and I thought this has gotta change.
 Work wasn’t music work became partying and it nearly consumed me.
 I mean really nearly consumed me.
 I got 3 kids and I just thought I gotta chill.
 It was the mezcal and fly, land, fly, land.
 Party.
 After party.
 Even my music wasn’t right because I wasn’t right.
 I was manipulated by a machine I had built but had no control over.
-It was like speeding up on a car with new breaks and then being like I need to get off.
+It was like speeding up on a car with no breaks and then being like I need to get off.
 You gotta do it for those you love.

 So what inspired the lifestyle change?

-Well partly as I heard some terrible music getting danced too and I was like what?
+Well partly as I heard some terrible music getting danced too and I was like ‘What?
 Really?
 This shit?
 And I realized that hearing some of the terrible stuff when mixed with mezcal made me get a little lazy.
 I mean when your drinking that stuff every song is a hit!
 You know what I mean.
 Some promoters would book me just because of my party rep and some wouldn’t purely on that too as they were afraid I’d get crazy!
 So to escape that lifestyle and cheesy sound I thought yeah I gotta get back to London!
 And I’m really happy here.
-It’s not all about selling bottles in London, paris, Barcelona and Berlin.
+It’s not all about selling bottles in London, Paris, Barcelona and Berlin.
 These places have movements.
 You do have that in the US but it’s very underground and hard to find.
 It’s all about the music man.
 I’m loving life here.

 That’s good to hear Felix.
 Are there any particular processes you go through when track building?
 We’re looking forward to all the new content you’ve got planned.